ngamradt/boilerplate-jamstack-website-tools/README.md

 This repository contains tools that may prove helpful when doing [Jamstack](https://jamstack.org) (or similar) static site development.

 ---
+**NOTE**

+You can use this repository directly or use the "Use this template" button to create your own copy of this repository.
+This will allow you to make modifications to the tools that are unique to your implementation.
+Regardless of if you make a copy or use this repository directly, feel free to contribute back bug fixes or useful enhancements.
+If you make your own copy, please check back occasionally and pull in any useful updates from the original.

+---

 ## Table of Contents